 I’ve had the last few days off of work so I’ve taken advantage of this time to knock out a few of the shorter games on my to-do list.
-One of them being yet another Nintendo classic that I somehow missed out on the first time around.
+One of them being another classic that I somehow missed out on the first time around, Kid Icarus: of Myths and Monsters.

 This game is a sequel to the original Kid Icarus, but was lost in obscurity for reasons that I can’t understand.
 The title received pretty good reviews at release but I never once saw a copy of it for sale or knew anyone who actually owned it.
 Recently, the game was released a digital download for the Nintendo 3DS and I finally got a chance to play it for the first time.

-The game feature play that is very similar to the NES original.
+The game features play that is very similar to the NES original.
 There are a few differences that are very welcome changes.
 First of all, the levels are free-roaming.
 Meaning you can go up, down, left, right and back again.
 The original game did not allow any backtracking at all.
-Also, the difficulty in this title has been lowered a bit so while still challenging at times, it’s not nearly as frustrating as the original.
-The password system is gone, now your progress is saved at the end of each level.
+Also, the difficulty in this title has been lowered a bit.
+So while still challenging at times, it’s not nearly as frustrating as the original.
+The password system is also gone, now your progress is saved at the end of each level.

 Players of the original Kid Icarus will certainly feel at home with the environment here, but there is also enough new about the game so that it does not feel like a re-hash or a cheap port.